rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Computing the Rubis best choice recommendation ..............................................

-A best choice recommendation, following the Rubis outranking method (see [BIS-2008]_) is provided by the Rubis Rest server:
+A best choice recommendation, following the Rubis outranking method (see [BIS-2008]_) is provided by the Rubis XMCDA 2.0 Web services provided the Leopold-Loewenheim Apache Server of the University of Luxembourg:
     >>> from outrankingDigraphs import RubisRestServer
     >>> solver = RubisRestServer()
     >>> solver.ping()